HenrikBengtsson/matrixStats/revdep/problems.md

 ## In both

-*   checking dependencies in R code ...
-NOTE
+*   checking package dependencies ...
+ERROR
     ```
-    Namespace in Imports field not imported from: ‘lmerTest’
-      All declared Imports should be used.
+    Packages required but not available:
+      'gamlss', 'meta', 'zCompositions', 'compositions'

+    Package suggested but not available for checking: ‘caret’

+    See section ‘The DESCRIPTION file’ in the ‘Writing R Extensions’
+    manual.
     ```

 # MetaNeighbor